Sienci-Labs/Resources/gsender/gs-using-gsender.md

 If you'd like more information on how to set up and use these features, read here: <a href="https://resources.sienci.com/view/lmk2-limit-switches/#using-limit-switches" target="_blank" rel="noopener">Installing & Using Limit Switches</a>

-*Note - If you’ve set up a “Safe Height” in your gSender settings, now any “go to” or “quick-travel” button will move to the top of the Z-axis minus the safe height before moving anywhere to make sure your machine doesn’t run into clamps or other materials.*
+*Note - If you’ve set up a "Safe Height" in your gSender settings, now any "go to" or "quick-travel" button will move to the top of the Z-axis minus the safe height before moving anywhere to make sure your machine doesn’t run into clamps or other materials.*

 ## Probing